-The day before the start of a preliminary round the entry list shall be closed and thereafter the order of skiers made by random draw and posted.
+The day before the start of a preliminary round the entry list shall be closed and thereafter the order of skiers made by reverse start list which is based on entry performance.

 No change in this order is allowed except that a team representative may:

 - a.
 Withdraw a skier from competition. - b.
 Replace, with the authority of the Chief Judge and before the start of the first event, that is to say before the first skier taking part in the first event has started, an injured skier by a qualified official reserve from the same team.

-The substitute skier shall start first in the seed in which he is qualified unless the draw has not yet been completed.1
+The substitute skier shall start first in the seed in which he is qualified unless the draw has not yet been completed.